vishalcloudyuga/dcos-docs/1.9/overview/architecture/components.md

 <div data-role="collapsible">
 <h2>DC/OS Installer</h2>
 <div>
 <p><strong>Description:</strong> The DC/OS Installer (dcos_generate_config.sh) generates install artifacts and installs DC/OS.
-As part of the install process on each node, the DC/OS Download service downloads the install artifacts from the bootstrap machine and the DC/OS Setup service installs components using PkgPanda.</p>
+As part of the install process on each node, the DC/OS Download service downloads the install artifacts from the bootstrap machine and the DC/OS Setup service installs components using the DC/OS Component Package Manager (Pkgpanda).</p>
 <p>
   <strong>System Service(s):</strong>
   <ul>